ElTifo/Xposed-SmoothProgressBar/README.md

-# Xposed Module -SmoothProgressBar
-Smooth System Progress Bars - Xposed Module
+# Smooth System Progress Bars - Xposed Module

 Libraries and references used to build the module: